MuhammedKAldin/Pokemon-React-app/README.md

 set the state to pick the latest value, the current state returns old value of what's supposed to be there

 # Launch Github page
-- npm install gh-pages --save-dev
+1- npm install gh-pages --save-dev
-- In the package.json file, scroll down to the scripts property and add the following commands: </br>
+2- In the package.json file, scroll down to the scripts property and add the following commands: </br>
 ``
 "predeploy" : "npm run build",
 "deploy" : "gh-pages -d build",
 ``
+3- npm run deploy
+4- npm install gh-pages --save (optional if the previous easnt enough) 5- "deploy": "gh-pages -b main -d build" (optional if the previous doesnt work, then this switches to main branch totally)